-On May 5, 2013, Hefazat-e-Islami arranged arguably the largest possession of recent history in Dhaka, bringing supporters from across the country.
+On May 5, 2013, Hefazat-e-Islami organized arguably the largest possession of recent history in Dhaka, bringing supporters from across the country.
 At the end of the day, the protesters refused to leave their possessions until their demands were met, contrary to the conditions upon which they had been allowed to organize the possession.
 By dawn, the police resorted to violent tactics, forcibly expelling them amid bloodshed.

 A Dhaka court has recently sentenced two students to death for being involved in the slaying Ahmed Rajib Haider, the first victim of the attacks.

-When Mr. Haider was killed, his dead body received an outpouring of sympathies.
+When Haider was killed, his dead body received an outpouring of sympathies.
 In the parliament, he was declared “the first martyr of the second War of Liberation” by a veteran ruling party MP.
 His coffin was wrapped in a Bangladesh flag as in representing the country’s secular ideals.
 A large number of people including high government officials attended the burial ceremony.
-Prime Minister Sheikh Hasina went to Mr. Haider’s house to console family members.
+Prime Minister Sheikh Hasina went to Mr Haider’s house to console family members.
 All of these were in line with the government’s policy of supporting the Shahbag movement.

-But the detractors took little time to unearth his blog address and that he was the individual behind the notorious pseudonym, Thaba Baba, who wrote incendiary materials about Islam.
+And, all of these changed when detractors unearthed Haider’s blog address and revealed that he was the individual behind a notorious pseudonym, Thaba Baba, who wrote incendiary materials about Islam.
 Sympathies immediately turned into disgust.

 The change in the public mood did not escape the attention of the government.
 When Abhijeet Roy, a prominent Bangladeshi-American writer, was brutally hacked to death, the prime minister did not venture to visit his family members, although Roy’s father, Ajoy Roy, was a long-time prominent supporter of the ruling party.
 Ajoy Roy, a retired physics professor at Dhaka University, later revealed that he received a mere phone call from the prime minister.

-The government has sharply softened its support for the imperiled bloggers, so far as to warn them not to cross the limit.
+The government sharply withdrew its support for the imperilled bloggers, going so far as to warn them not to “cross the limit.”
 It even arrested some bloggers on the charge of hurting the public sentiment.
 Some bloggers, including Niloy Neel who would be killed as well, had been denied protection by the police when they tried to file complaints.
 Plenty of bloggers, writers,

-On social media and public blogs, the issue of atheism has always been heated and controversial but was limited to online forums.
-After these incidents, the door of the debate seemed to have closed permanently.
-While there were few celebrations over the attack on secular bloggers, the majority believed they had crossed an acceptable limit.
+On social media and public blogs, the issue of atheism and religion has always been heated and controversial but was limited to online forums.
+After these incidents, however, the door of the debate seemed to have closed permanently.
+While there were indeed few celebrations over the attack on secular bloggers, the majority believed they had crossed an acceptable limit.